 The objective of chondrocyte manipulation suitable for autologous implantation is to obtain viable and phenotypically stable cells able to enhance repair processes in the damaged area of human cartilage.
-Despite the importance of the extracellular matrix, the cells are responsible for the balanced turnover of the extracellular matrix, which is necessary for maintenance of the integrity of the extracellular cartilage.
-In vitro expansion of chondrocytes is possible via monolayer culture, whereby the cells alter their morphology and metabolism in a process known as dedifferentiation (11).
-The importance of monolayer expansion of cells from small biopsies is their clinical application in repair strategies such as autologous chondrocyte transplantation (5).
+Cells carry out the balanced turnover of the extracellular matrix, which is necessary for the integrity of the extracellular cartilage.
+In vitro expansion of chondrocytes is possible via monolayer culture, whereby cells alter their morphology and metabolism in a process known as dedifferentiation (11).
+The importance of monolayer expansion of cells from small biopsies relies on its clinical implementation in repair strategies such as autologous chondrocyte transplantation (5).

-The aim of the present study was to determine if chondrocytes isolated from human cartilage of five elderly patients with osteoarthritis stage 3 maintain their proliferation and chondrogenic potential.
+The aim of the present study was to determine if chondrocytes isolated from human cartilage of five elderly patients with osteoarthritis (stage 3) maintain their proliferation and chondrogenic potential.
 It is known that upon digestion of the ECM from a cartilage biopsy and subsequent adhesion to the culturing surface, chondrocytes re-enter the cell cycle and proliferate.
-Three weeks after cultivation polygonal structures typical for chondrocytes were observed, but spindle/fibroblast like morphology was also detected in culture.
-Samples derived from aged patients, even in regions of "normal" appearing cartilage, are metabolically not truly normal and
+Three weeks after cultivation, polygonal structures typical of chondrocytes were observed, but spindle/fibroblast like morphology was also detected in culture.
+Samples obtained from aged patients, even in regions of "normal" appearing cartilage, are not metabolically normal and the chondrocyte phenotype is not stable in vitro, in particular in monolayer culture (12).
+Most data also suggest that the major phenotypic alterations are initially observed in surface areas of early-stage osteoarthritic cartilage, where chondrocytes express de novo abnormal, non-chondrocytic genes.
+In particular, they express the enzymes required for degrading the matrix that surrounds cells as well as many of the cytokines and growth factors relevant to turn on the catabolic processes within cartilage (13).